mohamed-albgal/yarc/src/pages/youth-leaders/eman-algarmi.md

 leader: Eman Algarmi
 startDate: 2020-05-01T19:40:38.480Z
 image: src/images/uploads/default-profile.png
-caption: Senior Student at Cal State East Bay, majoring in Human Development
+caption: Senior student at Cal State East Bay, majoring in Human Development
 bio: "Eman Algarmi is a senior at Cal State East Bay, majoring in Human Development with a concentration in Childhood Development.
 She has over 4 years of experience working as a recreation leader serving children and